 You must treat any information, which becomes available to you through using College computers as privileged.
 This means you cannot copy, change, pass it on or use it in any other way without the permission of the owner or appropriate organisation.

 Penalties

-- If you break these rules, we may ban you from using certain facilities for up to seven days.
-We may also take other action against you, as allowed in the rules and regulations. - If you damage files or hardware, we may also charge you the full cost of replacing it, including labour and related costs
+- If you break these rules, the College may ban you from using certain facilities for up to seven days.
+The College may also take other action against you as prescribed in the rules and regulations. - If you damage files or hardware, the College may also charge you the full cost of replacing it, including labour and related costs